In 2014, Outset Scotland gifted the following three works by Ruth Ewan to the City Art Centre, Edinburgh:

 24.5cm x 31.5cm

-These three print editions were originally commissioned by the Collective Gallery to accompany Memorialmania, an audio guide for Calton Hill which Ewan produced in collaboration with Astrid Johnston – the first in a series of ‘Observers’ Walks’, funded by Outset Scotland.
+These three print editions were originally commissioned by Collective to accompany Memorialmania, an audio guide for Calton Hill which Ewan produced in collaboration with Astrid Johnston – the first in a series of ‘Observers’ Walks’, funded by Outset Scotland.
 The prints were informed by research undertaken for Memorialmania, and the prints were made at the Robert Smail’s Printing Works in Innerleithen, which opened in 1866, and is now run by the National Trust for Scotland.

 A central focus in Memorialmania is the Political Martyrs’ Monument, a large obelisk set in the Old Calton Cemetery, which can be clearly seen from Calton Hill.
 The monument commemorates five political reformists from the late 18th century who were imprisoned for campaigning for parliamentary reform under the influence of the ideals of the French Revolution.
 The five were found guilty of sedition and transported to Australia in 1794 and 1795.